schautsu/computer_science/README.md

 # computer_science
 All the University assignments done by me.
+[PT-BR]